 Even if a birth mother knows in her head that an adoptive placement is best for her baby, that does not mean following through on her chosen option will be easy.
 Coping with emotions and some type of grieving will be involved.
 Florida law requires adoption entities to advise birth mothers that they have the right to receive counseling to help them through this life-changing process.
 Counseling is provided at no cost to birth mothers and may continue during the postpartum period.

 A birth mother may, of course, refuse the offer of counseling.
-Nevertheless, one meeting with a licensed individual is required by Florida law prior to a birth mother signing a consent.
+Nevertheless, one meeting with a licensed individual is required by Florida law before a birth mother signing a consent.
 If she signs a written consent, it is likely she will not have to go to court for the adoption to proceed; the judge will take the required legal actions based on her written consent.
 But since the judge will never lay eyes on the birth mother, he needs some assurance that her consent was made knowingly, willingly, and voluntarily.
 A private interview with a counselor or social worker will provide the basis of a report to the court that the consent is being given in that manner.

 Waiting Period before Signing Consent